ThinkDataEd/curriculum/docs/unit4/essential.md

 ###**<u>[Lesson 11: What’s the Trend?](lesson11.md)</u>**
 Associations are important because they help us make better predictions; the stronger the trend, the better the prediction we can make.
-“Better” in this case means that our mean squared residuals can be made smaller.
+“Better” in this case means that our mean squared errors can be made smaller.

 ###**<u>[Lesson 12: How Strong Is It?](lesson12.md)</u>**